jaymhorsh/jayfood-Order/README.md

 ## Context

-This is a an innovative food-ordering app that streamlines the culinary experience where users effortlessly select from a diverse menu, add items to their cart, fill delivery details and seamlessly pay via Paystack for a hassle-free shopping journey.
-The app offers a delightful fusion of convenience and flavor, with added flexibility through Pay on Delivery support.
+This is an innovative food-ordering app that streamlines the culinary experience where users effortlessly select from a diverse menu, add items to their cart, fill in delivery details and seamlessly pay via Paystack for a hassle-free shopping journey.
+The app offers a delightful fusion of convenience and flavour, with added flexibility through Pay on Delivery support.

 ## Pre-requisite